Evan-Clegern/ImmersivEngine/README.md

 All other issues resolved, but final is not making much sense - see issue A2 (line 162).
 Compile-run 7.
 ###### :memo: :shipit: 16:23 MST - fixed all non-jsoncpp errors!
 The issue was, oddly, that the point class wanted to be set within the pre-function declaration area.
+###### :memo: 10 Nov 2020  11:27 MST - creating sample CMAKE script
+Will be preparing a 'cmake' script for preparing the project.
+Still unsure about linking errors.
 #### Compile `jsoncpp` Script:
 ```
 meson wrap install jsoncpp